alexbarker234/songversation-flask/README.md

 ## Hosted on [Render.com](https://render.com)
 https://songversation.onrender.com/

+- After ~15 minutes of inactivity, the website goes to sleep & will take a minute or two to spin back up
 - As the public app is under a Spotify development plan - You will need to request access from [Alex](https://github.com/alexbarker234) - send the email associated with your Spotify Account

 ## Purpose